hungovercoders/.github/profile/README.md

 ## Mission

-Create a fun and social coding society around the domains of dogs, rescue dogs, dog walking, whiskey, beer, food, film and music.
+Create a fun and social coding society around the domains of dogs, rescue dogs, dog walking, crafts, whiskey, beer, food, film and music.

 ## Objectives 202401